 The last day of 2017 had been a near perfect day for a trail run.
-I’d started my adventure with an ascent of Boney Mountain’s western ridge — joining the Trail Runners Club on their annual scramble — and then continued to Tri Peaks and Sandstone Peak, the highest peak in the Santa Monica Mountains.
-A circuit of the Mishe Mokwa loop had added a few scenic miles and put me on the Chamberlain segment of the Backbone Trail, headed west.
+I’d started my adventure with an ascent of Boney Mountain’s western ridge, joining the Trail Runners Club for part of the climb.
+After reaching the top of Boney Mountain’s western ridge, I continued to Tri Peaks and Sandstone Peak, the highest peak in the Santa Monica Mountains.
+From Sandstone Peak, a few scenic miles were added by completing the Mishe Mokwa loop.
+This brought me back to the Chamberlain segment of the Backbone Trail, headed west.

 About a half-mile past the Backbone Trail’s western junction with the Tri Peaks Trail, the Backbone Trail begins a 4.7 mile, 2400′ descent to Sycamore Canyon.
 I had started this descent and was nearly down to Chamberlain Rock, when I heard voices on the trail ahead.
 They sounded like they were just around the next switchback.
 Slowing to a walk, I rounded the sharp corner.
 Three smiling hikers said hello, and I wished them a Happy New Year.